MrRGnome/lnd-dash/README.md

 ```bash
 $ yarn start --mainnet
 ```
-To reconfigure your node you can run the following at anytime to regenerate yoru config.json file
+To reconfigure your node you can run the following at anytime to regenerate your config.json file

 ```bash
 $ node install/setup